-For more information about the H.E.R.O. program, contact Lt.
-Perez in the Department of Campus Safety at fperez1@whittier.edu.
+For more information about the H.E.R.O. program, please call (562) 907-4211.

 Evacuation Procedures

 In the event of an emergency you will receive direction from your CA, Area Director, Residential Life staff, or academic zone captain.
 If you are asked to leave the building, you should go to the designated meeting place as shown on the map below.
 In the case of an emergency, the campus is divided into four zones that will serve as meeting places.
 In the event you are in a different part of the campus, you should return to your zone meeting place.